Towards an Accessible, Noninvasive Micronutrient Status Assessment Method: A Comprehensive Review of Existing Techniques: Conclusion

 \section{Conclusion}

-This article provides a comprehensive review of accessible and noninvasive in-body micronutrient status assessment methods.
-We take a critical look at a wide variety of research in the field, based on analyses of both biofluids (Section \ref{biofluids section}) and physiology (Section \ref{phys section}).
-These current methods, such as assays, electrochemistry, spectroscopy, optical sensors, and AI \& ML, are evaluated in the context of their performance and overall clinical relevance.
-Several tables are contributed throughout the paper and in the Appendix, intended to gather the most relevant information about micronutrients and their assessment together into an intuitive reference.
-Our major contributions to micronutrient status assessment as a research area include (1) general background information on micronutrients for a non-clinical audience, (2) synthesis of existing technological and clinical micronutrient status assessment methods, split into biofluid and physiological-based techniques, (3) recommendations for future directions to develop accessible and noninvasive assessment methods, and (4) a unique focus on clinical relevance throughout.
+This article provides a comprehensive review of accessible and noninvasive methods for assessing in-body micronutrient status, focusing on biofluids (Section \ref{biofluids section}) and physiological (Section \ref{phys section}) approaches.
+We evlauate current techniques such as assays, electrochemistry, spectroscopy, optical sensors, and AI/ML for performance and clinical relevance.
+Key contributions include: (1) background on micronutrients for non-clinical audiences, (2) a synthesis of biofluid- and physiology-based methods, (3) future directions for noninvasive and accessible assessment, and (4) a unique focus on clinical applicability.
+Several summary tables provide an intuitive reference throughout.

-The review synthesized existing micronutrient status assessment methods, split into analyses based on biofluids and physiology.
-We find that biofluid-based assessments benefit from established biomarkers of micronutrient status and more attention on micronutrients in general, but suffer from highly specific methodologies that frequently rely on blood matrices and lack a comparison to a reliable clinical standard of in-body assessment.
-Assessments that consider physiology must combat the associative nature of physiological symptoms, the bias inherent in diet self-reporting, as well as the sparseness of micronutrient-specific clinical research or technological advancements.
-By taking a unique, clinical perspective, this review reveals that no technological solution attempts to consider the holistic nature of micronutrition.
-Where the clinical standard is to consider both biofluid and physiological analyses together, the focus of current research is predominantly on the application of either biofluid or physiological analysis for the assessment of one single micronutrient at a time.

-This review concludes with a discussion of the limitations and gaps in current micronutrient status assessment methods, highlighting actionable opportunities for future research.
-Three specific opportunities are outlined that require immediate attention to expedite progress in this field.
-As summarized in Table \ref{tab:future_opportunities}, these opportunities address gaps related to limited clinical relevance, the absence of holistic and comprehensive approaches, and the high invasiveness and inaccessibility of current methods.
-These challenges can be overcome through clinically relevant innovations, comprehensive individualized multi-modal solutions, and the development of accessible and non-invasive PoC devices.
-Advancing towards these goals would enable individuals to effectively combat the 'hidden hunger' of micronutrient malnutrition using accessible, non-invasive methods.